XRPLF/xrpl-dev-portal/content/use-cases/use-an-escrow-as-a-smart-contract.md

 At this time, the party band provides the transaction's `hash` value to the party host (sender).
 They can use the `hash` value to look up the escrow transaction on the XRP Ledger to ensure that it is been finished correctly.

-The party band can also just check their XRP Ledger account balance to ensure that their balance has increased by 2000 XRP.
-The party host's balance won't change at this step (unless the escrow was cancelled) because the escrow creation already debited the locked-up XRP from their account.
+The party band can check their XRP Ledger account balance to ensure that their balance has increased by 2000 XRP.
+The party host's balance won't change at this step (unless the escrow was canceled) because the escrow creation already debited the locked-up XRP from their account.
 <!-- USE_CASE_STEPS_END -->